 At each scheduled meeting the Board receives updates from the CEO and Chief Financial Officer on the financial and operational performance of the Group and any specific developments in their areas of the businesses for which they are directly responsible and of which the Board should be aware.
 Chairpersons of the respective Board committees would also report on matters discussed and/or approved at the relevant Board committees' meetings held prior to the Board meetings.
 Meetings are structured so as to allow for consideration and debate of all matters.

-The main matters and areas that the Board reviewed and considered at its eight meetings during the year were as follows:
+The main matters and areas that the Board reviewed and considered at its eight meetings (including four specific meetings focusing on strategy) during the year were as follows: